 - salt and pepper to taste

-- In a large pot, start by cooking the onion and celery with a good pinch of salt at medium-high heat.
-Use a small amount of oil or water to prevent the veggies from burning.
-Cook for about 5-7 minutes or until the softened.
+- In a large pot, cook the onion and celery for 5-7 minutes on medium-high heat stirring often.
+Use a little oil or water to prevent the veggies from sticking to the bottom.

-- Add the broccoli and the veggie broth, bring to a boil then reduce the heat to low medium heat.
-Keep simmering for about 15 minutes or until the broccoli is tender.
-Keep COVERED.
+- Bring to a simmer, then turn down the heat to medium-low.
+Keep simmering for about 10-15 minutes or until the broccoli is tender.